Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 # AfyaFlow Auth Service API Documentation (GraphQL)

 This document provides comprehensive documentation for the AfyaFlow Auth Service GraphQL API.
-It includes all available queries, mutations, types, and examples for user authentication, multi-factor authentication, profile management, and social authentication.
+It includes all available queries, mutations, types, and examples for user authentication, multi-factor authentication, profile management, social authentication, and the new gateway-compliant features.

 ---